 Rome—its monuments and its topography—also served as inspiration.
 Charles Joseph Natoire, who assumed the directorship of the Academy in 1751, encouraged the informal study of landscape; during his tenure, both Robert and Fragonard, who arrived as a pensioner in 1756, benefited from his plein-air excursions, executing landscape studies of sites in Rome and its environs, including Tivoli.
 Natoire himself produced a body of picturesque landscape drawings (65.65).

-Natoire was succeeded in 1776 by Joseph-Marie Vien, who was accompanied by his pupil, Jacques-Louis David, winner of the Prix de Rome in 1774.
-Although he executed the requisite drawings after antique sculptures (63.92.1), David was drawn to seventeenth-century art, developing a style that fused classical rigor with Baroque drama, as embodied in the austere grandeur of his Oath of the Horatii, a work which David returned to Rome to paint in 1784.
+Natoire was succeeded in 1776 by Joseph Marie Vien, who was accompanied by his pupil, Jacques Louis David, winner of the Prix de Rome in 1774.
+Although he executed the requisite drawings after antique sculptures (63.92.1), David was drawn to seventeenth-century art, developing a style that fused classical rigor with Baroque drama, as embodied in the austere grandeur of his Oath of the Horatii (Musée du Louvre, Paris), a work that David returned to Rome to paint in 1784.